TsewangDSherpa/YWCC307_GroupPresentation/MeetingSummary.md

 - **Note Taker:** Tsewang Sherpa
 - **Timekeeper:** John Rizkalla
 - **Attendees:** Dave, Tsewang, and John
-- **Agenda:** Introduction and discussion on problem statement for Marriott Hotel and AI's role.
+- **Agenda:** Go over problem statement for Marriott Hotel and AI's role.
 - **Discussion Highlights:**
-  - Initial meeting to introduce each other and discuss the problem statement regarding Marriott Hotel and AI integration.
+  - Initial meeting to discuss the problem statement regarding Marriott Hotel and AI integration.
-  - Decision to structure the presentation in a problem-solution format.
+  - Learn about AI in hotel management and food services in Singapore.
+  - Everyone's culture is different so we need to learn about Singaporean hospitality, and learn about Marriot Hotel's presence.
 - **Action Items:**
   - Each member tasked with researching specific aspects of the problem statement and reporting back with findings.
   - Tsewang tasked with leading the presentation structure.
 - **Other Information:**
-  - No specific details provided regarding location, time, or meeting logistics.
+  - First meetings so we got overall view of what we need to do.

 ## 2. Team Meeting